 Nio has been one of the most popular electric car companies in the world for the last few years.
 Since becoming part of a large conglomerate, Nio has started offering buyers a monthly subscription model for its cars that they can use anywhere in the world and that they can buy for less money than competing models.

 The firm has been a leading player in the Chinese smart device market.
 The company is becoming one of the most influential manufacturers in China.
-The company’s shares are currently trading at $42 after taking a dip.
+The company’s shares are trading at $42 after a dip.

 Tesla, Inc. (NASDAQ: TSLA)

 Tesla is one of the most well-known battery manufacturers in the world.
 The company’s battery technology is extraordinarily efficient and market-leading compared to its competitors.
 Apart from EVs, Tesla also provides batteries for homes and offices and solar panels.
 Its Powerwall product for home provides energy storage during outages.
 We expect Tesla to lead the charge in battery technology.

 Lithium is one of the best battery stocks for investors to buy right now.
 Lithium Americas has 100% ownership of 3.1 million tonnes of LCE at 3,283 ppm Li in the U.S. and 1.5 million Mt at 3,300 ppm Li in Argentina.

 The company has also recently started operations in the Jujuy Province in north-western Argentina.
 The Cauchari-Olaroz reserves, located in Jujuy, are expected to be developed as part of a larger plan for the company.

 Energous is a leading investor in the advancement of wireless charging technology.
 In February, Energous and Thin Film Electronics (OTCQB: TFECF) announced a partnership to create a thinner, faster, more efficient wireless charging system for consumer electronics.